Policy for Use of Animals in Teaching and Research

 - make facilities available for both announced and unannounced inspections.

-- Steven Smith, Associate Dean of the College of Natural Resources and Sciences and Chair of the IACUC
+- Steven Smith, Dean of the College of Natural Resources & Sciences and Chair of the IACUC

-- Jack Bellinger, Superintendent of the Sequoia Park Zoo and Community Member of the IACUC;
+- Jack Bellinger, Retired Supervisor of the Sequoia Park Zoo and Community Member of the IACUC;

 - Richard N. Brown, HSU Veterinarian and Attending Veterinarian on the IACUC;